Special Educational Needs & Disabilities (SEND)

 Mrs Mari-Ann Kaushiva

-“I am responsible for assessing and monitoring the progress of children with special needs”
+“I am responsible for supporting staff in adapting their teaching to support the progress of children with special needs”

-SENCo, More Able and Primary Languages Co-ordinator and Year Four Class teacher
+SENCo, More Able, EAL and Primary Languages Co-ordinator and Year Three Class teacher

 Email: firstname.lastname@example.org Tel: 01977 701493